-A fresh value can be seen as a new value that has not occurred anywhere in the system yet.
-For example, when an artist creates his original work of art, it is different to any other song, sculpture or picture developed in human history.
-However, a fresh value can also be seen as any value that does not belong to any agent of the system in a particular configuration or at a particular moment or period of time.
-Under the latter interpretation, even values that appeared before in a plan, but that do not appear in a configuration anymore, can be considered fresh.
-For example, consider the scenario where customers are waiting for a counter.
-Whenever a new customer arrives, he picks a number and waits until his number is called on.
+Consider as an intuitive example the scenario where customers are waiting at a counter.
+Whenever a new customer arrives, he picks a number and waits until his number is called.
 Since only one person is called at a time, usually in a first come first serve fashion, a number that is picked has to be a fresh value, that is, it should not belong to any other customer in the waiting room.
-Furthermore, since only a bounded number of customers waits at the counter in a period of time, one only needs a bounded number of tickets: once a customer is finished, his number can be in fact reused and be assigned to another customer.
-This idea of freshness also appears in the execution of protocols.
-At some moment in a protocol run an agent might need to update a value with a fresh one, or nonce, that is not known to any other agent in the network.
-This nonce when encrypted in a message is then usually used to establish a secure communication among agents, that is, where a third party or intruder cannot overhear messages transmitted.
+However, since only a bounded number of customers wait at the counter in a period of time, one only needs a bounded number of tickets: once a customer is finished, his number can be in fact reused and assigned to another customer.

-We can generalize the idea illustrated by the example above to systems with balanced actions.
+We can generalize the idea illustrated by the above example to systems with balanced actions.
 Since in such systems all configurations have the same number of facts and the size of facts is bounded, in practice we do not need an unbounded number of new constants in order to reach a goal, but just a small number of them.
 This is formalized by the following theorem: